aimee-mcneil-melville/ToDo-Full-Stack/README.md

 _As a user, I want to be informed when there's an error retrieving my posts so that I don't sit there looking at a blank page._
  - The error handling is fairly non-existent in the boilerplate.
 Try setting up an action to dispatch when there's a problem.

+_As a user, I want to incorporate another API and I don't care which one!
+So that I can, y'know, have another API to look at._
+ - Take the opportunity to practice the process by retrieving data from another API using async actions.
+Use the same overall structure, returning a thunk from your action creator.

 ## Stretch